Take 15% off a Leesa Mattress. Use Code: SLEEPFOUNDATION

 The Studio by Leesa swaps out the proprietary Leesa foam found in the other mattresses for an additional layer of memory foam.
 This gives the mattress a less responsive feel with closer contouring.
 That said, the memory foam is fairly low-density so it has a quicker response to pressure and should sleep cooler than traditional memory foam.

-The Loom & Leaf mattress is available in two firmness options: Relaxed Firm and Firm.
+The Loom & Leaf mattress is available in two firmness options: Relaxed Firm (6) and Firm (8).
 The Firm model is ideal for sleepers over 230 pounds, while side sleepers and those who weigh less than 230 pounds may prefer the Relaxed Firm model.
 Both mattresses are made with:

-The cover of the Loom & Leaf is made of organic cotton and quilted with 5/8 inch of foam for added plushness.
+The cover of the Loom & Leaf is made of organic cotton and quilted with a .625-inch layer of foam for added plushness.

 Mattress prices start in the low hundreds and go well into the thousands.
 Some of the main factors that influence the price include: